DKenefake/hercules/README.md

 ## A Simple Example: Mixing two local search heuristics

 The subcomponents of Hurricane can be used independently.
-For example, the following code shows how to make a new local search function based on 1-opt and opt-criteria search.
-Where each iteration of the algorithm is defined as finding the lowest energy point in the neighborhood of the current point, and then doing a large scale flipping operation based on trying to approximately satisfy the stationary conditions of the problem.
+For example, the following code shows how to make a new local search function based on 1-opt and gain search.
+Where each iteration of the algorithm is defined as finding the lowest energy point in the neighborhood of the current point, and then doing a large scale flipping operation based flipping all bits based on the gains of the function.
 This allows for a simple, easy to understand, and easy to implement local search algorithms (amongst other ideas).

 ```rust no_run
 use hurricane::qubo::Qubo;